himabindu-github/Hackbio-Aug25/Stage 1/README.md

 Treatment Recommendations:
 Standard therapy with ampicillin combined with gentamicin remains effective and appropriate.
 Continued monitoring is recommended to detect any future emergence of resistance to these frontline antibiotics.

+### Virulence Factor Analysis
+To better understand the disease-causing potential of the Listeria monocytogenes isolates, we analyzed their virulence genes.
+This is important because virulence factors determine how well the bacteria can infect host cells, survive inside them, and spread, which impacts the severity of an outbreak.
+The analysis was performed using Abricate with the VFDB (Virulence Factor Database), which identifies known virulence genes from genomic data.
+- Genes hly, mpl, actA, plcA, plcB, and prfA correspond to Pathogenicity Island 1 (LIPI-1), which is essential for the intracellular life cycle of L. monocytogenes, enabling it to invade and multiply within host cells.
+- The InlA-InlB locus, including inlA (Internalin A) and inlB (Internalin B), is involved in bacterial adhesion and entry into host cells, critical early steps in infection.
+- Several genes from Listeria Pathogenicity Island 3 (LIPI-3), which codes for Listeriolysin S (LLS)—a bacteriocin and hemolytic cytotoxic factor—were identified, including llsA, llsH, llsX, llsB, llsY, llsD, and llsP.
+The presence of these genes indicates that the strains are highly virulent with enhanced capacity for cytotoxicity and survival in competitive environments.
+Most virulence genes, including those critical for infection and intracellular survival, were present in nearly all isolates, underlining the high pathogenic potential of this outbreak strain.